TMQ-34 Meteorological Measuring Set

 Another possible use would be to measure the depth of snow.

-there is another part stowed inside the rain gage, but it's purpose is
+part stowed inside the rain gage, but it's purpose is not clear.

-not clear.
-Ans: I have parts of 2 different style gauges that are
+Ans: I have parts of 2 different style gauges that are not

 "Kit, Sensor Test" that contains two parts: